profvjreddi/homepage/content/blog/effective-research-meetings.md

 Professors and labmates jump between multiple projects.
 Start with 30–60 seconds of context:

-> *"I'm working on X. The goal this week was Y. I need input on Z."*
+> *I'm working on X. The goal this week was Y. I need input on Z.*

 This gets everyone aligned immediately and prevents five minutes of mental catch-up.

 **Example opening:**
-> "Quick context: I'm working on making LLM inference more efficient.
+> Quick context: I'm working on making LLM inference more efficient.
 This week I was testing different quantization methods on our model.
 I found that 4-bit quantization gives us 3x speedup but with weird accuracy drops on certain benchmarks.
-I need help deciding if we should debug this or try a different approach."
+I need help deciding if we should debug this or try a different approach.

 **Pro tip: The Silent Start**
 Don't hesitate to begin meetings by asking everyone to spend 2–5 minutes silently reading a one-page summary.
 This is a best practice borrowed from companies like Amazon, where meetings often start with silent reading of a 6-page memo.
 For research meetings, keep it shorter: